sarl/awesome-sarl/README.md

 *Libraries that provides simulation environments to SARL agents.*

 * [Jaak](https://github.com/gallandarakhneorg/jaak) — Jaak is an agent environment that provides a discrete 2D environment model and a simplified agent-environment interaction model based on LOGO-like primitives.
 License: Apache 2.
 * [Jasim](http://www.multiagent.fr/Jasim_Platform) — A non-free Java library that implements simulated 1D and 3D physic environments in which the agents are located.
+License: Non-free, need agreement.

 ## Applications

 *Software implemented with SARL.*

+* [acrange](https://github.com/scenaristeur/acrange) - A small project that could server as a template for deploying Janus on a webserver.
+License: unknown.

 ## Presentation Materials